Privacy notice on Public Disclosure of Transfers of Value to Healthcare Professionals & Healthcare Organisations

 Scope of this notice

-Pharmaceutical companies across Europe have been capturing and recording details of payments and other benefits in kind made to Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs) with whom they collaborate, also known as Transfers of Value (ToVs).
+Pharmaceutical companies across Europe have been capturing and recording details of payments and other benefits in kind made to Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs) with whom they collaborate (i.e. for speaking congresses, chairing meetings, participation at advisory board meetings, for attendance at educational meetings) also known as “Transfers of Value” (“ToVs”).

-Public disclosure of ToVs to HCPs and HCOs - mandated by law or voluntary adherence to industry codes
+Public disclosure of ToVs mandated by law or voluntary adherence to industry codes

-Santen will be notifying all HCPs, who may be receiving ToVs, of Santen’s intention to comply with specific industry codes and to publicly disclose their individual details, whether individually or in aggregate, and will seek to obtain consent at the time of the specific ToV, using individual HCP contracts with separate disclosure consent forms (Consent Form for Disclosure of Personal Data).
-Depending on whether the HCP grants his/her consent to us, the type of disclosure of ToVs will vary:
+On the contrary, where public disclosure of ToVs will be made by Santen in adherence to specific industry codes and applicable national disclosure codes, individual consent of HCPs shall be required.
+More specifically, Santen notifies all HCPs, who may be receiving ToVs, of Santen’s intention to comply with specific industry codes and to publicly disclose their individual details, whether individually or in aggregate, and will seek to obtain consent at the time of the specific ToV, using individual HCP contracts with separate disclosure consent forms (Consent Form for Disclosure of Personal Data).
+HCP consent is provided on a voluntary basis.
+The HCP may refuse to grant his/her consent, in whole or in part, in relation to each one of the specific financial benefits granted or may at any time and in any manner withdraw such given consent, in whole or in part, in relation to each specific financial benefit granted, without prejudice to any of his/her rights.
+Depending on whether the HCP grants his/her consent to us, the method of public disclosure of ToVs will vary:

 Scenario #1: HCP grants Consent for public disclosure